 - Weight gain

 There are also other, less frequent symptoms, including increased blood pressure and excess earwax.
-A more complete list can be found in The Diet Cure, by Julia Ross, M.A.
+A more complete list can be found in the book, The Diet Cure, by Julia Ross, M.A.

 Etiology (Is It In the Air?)

 No one has yet pinpointed the exact causes of Hashimoto’s, but research has shed some light on contributing and possibly causative factors.
-The available research points to a combination of genetics and environmental triggers as co-factors.
-Both Hashimoto’s and Grave’s Disease — autoimmune hyperthyroidism — cluster in families with a history of autoimmune disorders, and several different genes have been identified that confer susceptibility to both (Chistiakov et al, 2005).
+The available research points to a combination of genetics and environmental triggers as cofactors.
+Both Hashimoto’s and Grave’s disease — autoimmune hyperthyroidism — cluster in families with a history of autoimmune disorders, and several different genes have been identified that confer susceptibility to both (Chistiakov, 2005).
 But genetically susceptible people also require one or more environmental triggers to initiate the disease process.
-And as Edward Bauman, Ph.D. (in Shomon, N.D.) explains, it is most likely a variety of factors, not just one, that contributes to the onset of hypothyroidism.
+And, as Edward Bauman, M.Ed., Ph.D. (in Shomon, n.d.) explains, it is most likely a variety of factors, not just one, that contributes to the onset of hypothyroidism.
 Some of the possible triggers are:

-- Nutrient deficiencies, in particular of iodine and/or selenium; and
+- Nutrient deficiencies, in particular of iodine and/or selenium

-- Basal Temperature Test: Take a thermometer to bed; shake it down prior to going to sleep.
+Take a thermometer to bed.
+Because some people feel analog thermometers are more accurate, if you have one, use it, and shake it down prior to going to sleep.
+Digital thermometers, however, will work just fine, too.
 Immediately upon awakening, place it under an armpit.
 Leave it there for 10 minutes and move as little as possible during that time.
-A reading below the normal range of 97.8-98.2 indicates lowered metabolic function, which may indicate lowered thyroid function.
-Men and menopausal women can perform this test any day of the month (Barnes, 1976, pp. 47-48).
+A reading below the normal range of 97.8–98.2 indicates lowered metabolic function, which may indicate lowered thyroid function.
+It should be noted that this test is not definitive and must be used in conjunction with other assessment methods.
+Men and menopausal women can perform this test any day of the month (Barnes & Galton, 1976, pp. 47–48).
 Menstruating women should perform it during their periods.
 Do this test for 5 days to obtain an average reading.

-- Serum or saliva testing for TSH, Free T3, Free T4, and for thyroid peroxidase antibodies (TPOAb) and thyroglobulin antibodies (TgAb).
+Serum testing for TSH, Free T3, Free T4, and for thyroid peroxidase antibodies (TPOAb) and thyroglobulin antibodies (TgAb) is available.
 Testing for these antibodies is necessary to uncover the autoimmune component, which is indicative of Hashimoto’s even in the absence of symptoms.
-Saliva testing, according to Dr. Shames, is more accurate than serum testing (private conversation, May, 2007).

-- Symptoms of hypothyroid can include hypercholesterolemia, hypertension and chest pains.
+Signs of hypothyroidism can include hypercholesterolemia, hypertension, and chest pains.
 In the elderly, these can be present even though thyroid hormone and TSH levels are normal.
 In fact, normal TSH levels are not at all unusual in older people with hypothyroidism (Urban, 1992).
 Seeing a cardiologist to rule out cardiovascular disease may be a wise idea.

 If Hashimoto’s is confirmed, the following tests will prove useful:

-- Thyroiditis is an inflammation.
-Testing for food allergies can help determine if there are reactive foods that need to be eliminated to help quench the inflammation (Bauman, in Shomon, N.D.; Ross, 1999; p.
+- Thyroiditis is an inflammatory condition.
+Determining food reactivity can help people eliminate reactive foods to help quench the inflammation (Bauman, Shomon, n.d.; Ross, 1999; p.
 173).

-- Hypothyroid is almost always associated with some degree of adrenal fatigue, and since adrenal hormones are necessary for the conversion of T4 to T3 (Blanchard, 2004; p.
-48) and for the uptake of hormone into peripheral tissues, it is advised to do an Adrenal Stress Index — a 24 hour saliva collection — to determine the extent of adrenal involvement.
+- Hypothyroid is almost always associated with some degree of adrenal fatigue, and since adrenal hormones are necessary for the conversion of T4 to T3 (Blanchard & Brill, 2004; p.
+48), and for the uptake of hormone into peripheral tissues, it is advised to do an Adrenal Stress Index — a salivary hormone assessment — to determine the extent of adrenal involvement.